Calf Stretches for Seniors: Ankles, Walking, and Balance

 A straight back knee emphasizes the upper calf, while a bent back knee targets the lower calf and Achilles area.

-How long should I stretch calves after running?
+How long should I hold a calf stretch?